kubesphere/dev-guide/sites/extension-dev-guide/content/en/overview/_index.md

 ---
 title: "Overview"
 weight: 1
-description: Describes why KubeSphere LuBan 4.0 adopts an extension machanism and how developers can benefit from it.
+description: Describes why KubeSphere LuBan 4.0 adopts an extension mechanism and how developers can benefit from it.
 ---

 ## Why KubeSphere 4.0 adopts an extension mechanism

-Since 2018, KubeSphere, a container management platform for hybrid clouds, has been iterated with three major versions and a dozen of minor versions.
-To meet different business requirements, KubeSphere enables diverse enterprise-grade features, from multi-tenancy, multi-cluster management, DevOps, GitOps, service meshes, microservices, observability, app store, edge computing, to networking and storage.
+Since 2018, KubeSphere, a container management platform for hybrid clouds, has been iterated with three major versions and a dozen minor versions.
+To meet different business requirements, KubeSphere enables diverse enterprise-grade features, from multi-tenancy, multi-cluster management, DevOps, GitOps, service meshes, microservices, observability, app store, and edge computing, to networking and storage.

 The following challenges are still faced by KubeSphere:

 - The release cycle is long.
-Before a new version gets released, you need to to wait for all components to complete development and pass the integration test.
+Before a new version gets released, you need to wait for all components to complete development and pass the integration test.
 - After KubeSphere is released, we can gradually gather feedback from the community and users on each component.
 However, each component cannot be iterated independently.
 To cope with the feedback, we need to iterate a new version of KubeSphere.
 This makes the response slow.
 - Although you can enable or disable some components separately, the frontend code and backend code of these components are coupled.
 These components are prone to be affected by each other, and the architecture is not graceful.
 - Some components are enabled by default, which may consume excess system resources for users who do not have relevant requirements.